Omar Torrijos: Career

 He had reached the rank of lieutenant colonel by 1966.
 Due to accusations of his involvement in election frauds, Torrijos was ordered to El Salvador in 1968 as a military attaché.
-It was during this year however that his close friend in the Guardia, Major Boris Martínez and Colonel Jose Humberto Ramos (godfather of his son Omar) initiated a meditated and successful coup d'état against the recently elected president of Panama, Arnulfo Arias, after almost eleven days in office.
-Having received news of the coup while in the Canal Zone, Torrijos and a few officers including Demetrio Lakas sought to re-establish some form of civilian rule, even attempting to install Arnulfo's vice-president, Raul Arango as the new president, much to Martínez's dismay.
+It was during this year that his close friend in the Guardia, Major Boris Martínez and Colonel Jose Humberto Ramos (godfather of his son Omar) initiated a meditated and successful coup d'état against the recently elected president of Panama, Arnulfo Arias, after almost eleven days in office.

+Having received news of the coup while in the Canal Zone, Torrijos and a few officers including Demetrio Lakas sought to re-establish some form of civilian rule, including an attempt to install Arnulfo's vice-president, Raúl Arango, as the new president, much to Martínez's dismay.
 Although a two-man junta was appointed, Martinez and Torrijos were the true leaders from the beginning.
-Soon after the coup, Torrijos was promoted to full colonel and named commandant of the National Guard.
+Torrijos was promoted to full colonel and named commandant of the National Guard.
 They barred all political activity and shut down the legislature.
 They also seized control of three newspapers owned by Arias' brother, Harmodio and blackmailed the owners of the country's oldest newspaper, La Estrella de Panamá, into becoming a government mouthpiece.
-With enough opposition against Martinez including from the United States, Torrijos ousted and exiled Martinez and Jose H. Ramos to Miami on February 23, 1969, nearly four months after the initial coup.
+With enough opposition against Martinez including from the United States, Torrijos ousted and exiled Martinez and Ramos to Miami on February 23, 1969, nearly four months after the initial coup.
+He then promoted himself to brigadier general.

 For him, the overthrown government "was a marriage between the armed forces, the oligarchy and the bad priests; the soldier carried his rifle to silence the people and forbid "the scoundrel" to disrespect the ruling class.
 "Explaining that his revolution acts "for the poor, not for the owners", he had a new Constitution, an agrarian reform, and a Labour Code adopted and recognized the workers' and peasants' unions.

-Torrijos introduced a populist policy, with the inauguration of schools and the creation of jobs, the redistribution of agricultural land (which was his government's most popular measure).
+Torrijos promoted land reform, education, and social welfare programs in an effort to reduce inequality and strengthen Panama’s sovereignty.
+His government's most popular measure was the redistribution of agricultural land.
 The reforms were accompanied by a major public works programme.
-He also faced North American multinationals, redistributing 180,000 hectares of uncultivated land.
-In February 1974, following OPEC's model for oil, He attempted to form the Union of Banana Exporting Countries with other Central American States to respond to the influence of these multinationals, but did not obtain their support.
+He also opposed North American multinationals, redistributing 180,000 hectares of uncultivated land.
+In February 1974, following OPEC's model for oil, he attempted to form the Union of Banana Exporting Countries with other Central American States to respond to the influence of these multinationals, but did not obtain their support.
 Its policy promoted the emergence of a middle class and the representation of indigenous communities.

-In 1972, the regime held a controlled election of an Assembly of Community Representatives, with a single opposition member.
+In 1972, his government held an election of an Assembly of Community Representatives.
 The new assembly approved a new Constitution and elected Demetrio Lakas as president.
-However, the new document made Torrijos the actual head of government, with near-absolute powers for six years.
+Torrijos was the actual head of government, with near-absolute powers for six years.